Adapting to Market Conditions

 Professionals survive because they trade with conditions, not against them.

-Professionals are not smarter because they predict better.
-They are smarter because they adapt faster.
+Professionals aren't smarter because they predict better.
+They're smarter because they adapt faster.

 When conditions change, behavior must change too.